Central Body Components

 Field Description

-Gravitational Parameter The gravitational parameter to be used for this gravity model (e.g., for inclusion in a full force model).
-Enter a value in the selected distance unit cubed, per the selected time unit squared (e.g., km^3/sec^2).
+Gravitational Parameter Specifies the gravitational parameter value for this gravity model (i.e., for inclusion in a full force model).
+For an editable central body component, enter a value in units of the selected distance unit cubed per the selected time unit squared (e.g., km3/sec2).

-Reference Distance The distance from the center of mass of the central body to its surface.
-This is approximately the radius of the central body.
+Reference Distance This is the distance from the center of mass of the central body to its surface, the approximate radius of the central body.
 The default value of this property is usually the Maximum Radius value in the Shape pane of the Central Body dialog box.

-Zonal - J2 Taking into account first order Earth oblateness effects.
+Zonal - J2 This takes into account first-order Earth oblateness effects.

-Zonal - J3 Taking into account first order longitudinal variations of the Earth's shape.
+Zonal - J3 This takes into account first-order longitudinal variations of the Earth's shape.

-Zonal - J4 Taking into account first and second order Earth oblateness effects.
+Zonal - J4 This takes into account first- and second-order Earth oblateness effects.

-The following table describes the registered gravity models provided by Astrogator for central bodies that cannot be edited.
+The following table describes the registered gravity models provided by the STK/Astrogator® capability for central bodies that cannot be edited.

 Central